Pattern statistics in faro words and permutations: Patterns in faro words

-\begin{rem} If a $k$-ary faro word $w$ contains a singleton $x$ in its decomposition into blocks, then it satisfies the following property: the number of pairs of the form $ab$, $b<a\leq x$, equals the number of pairs of the form $cd$, $d\leq x-1$. \end{rem}
+\begin{rem} If a $k$-ary faro word $w$ contains a singleton $x$ in its decomposition into blocks, then it satisfies the following property: the set of pairs of the form $ab$, $b<a\leq x$, equals the set of pairs of the form $cd$, $d\leq x-1$. \end{rem}